 4. Mineral property interests

 The Company's mineral property interests consist of exploration stage mineral properties located in British Columbia, Canada.
-Properties which are in close proximity and could be developed as a single economic unit are grouped into projects.

-Changes in the project carrying amounts for the years ended February 28, 2023 and February 28, 2022, are summarized as follows:
+Changes in the project carrying amounts for the years ended February 29, 2024, and February 28, 2023, are summarized as follows: